 + BitLocker and AppLocker features that enables IT administrators to let users run only certain categories of software locally on the thin client.

 + FEP (Forefront Endpoint Protection) support, which makes it possible to use a common set of malware protection tools for your desktops and thin clients.

 You can’t run any productivity programs, such as MS Office or similar on this version of Windows.
+Apparently, it can run Microsoft Office 2013.
 Its designed for business and available to MS Software Assurance customers at the Microsoft Volume Licensing website.
 In short, its not for home users :(.